gantry/docs/pages/02.gantry4/05.tutorials/04.creating-a-popup-login/docs.md

 ![](popup-login.jpg)

->>> NOTE: The login popup functionality requires the [RokBox Plugin](http://www.rockettheme.com/joomla/extensions/rokbox) to be installed on your site.
+>>>>> The login popup functionality requires the [RokBox Plugin](http://www.rockettheme.com/joomla/extensions/rokbox) to be installed on your site.
 Before beginning, please ensure that you have downloaded and installed the [latest version of RokBox](http://www.rockettheme.com/joomla/extensions/rokbox).

->>>>> NOTE: The Popup Login process is slightly different in Joomla and WordPress.
+>>>>> The Popup Login process is slightly different in Joomla and WordPress.
 In Joomla, this is treated as a **Feature** while it is a **Widget** in WordPress.
 This guide covers the Joomla method.
 For the WordPress method, see [our guide](../creating-a-popup-login-widget).

 Step 1: Creating the Custom Feature